 Operations Assistant/ Maintenance

 His passion has always been for the outdoors and resource interpretation which is why Ryan is currently completing his Associates of Applied Science degree in Park Ranger Technology as well as certification as a Park Ranger Specialist.
-His last position before joining the WMMI team was working as a Seasonal Park Ranger and Park Guide for the Helen Hunt Falls Nature Center at North Cheyenne Cañon Park in Colorado Springs.
+His last position before joining the WMMI team was working as a Seasonal Park Ranger and Park Guide for the Helen Hunt Falls Nature Center at North Cheyenne Cañon Park for the City of Colorado Springs.
 Joining the WMMI team fits in perfectly with his life goal of being a great interpreter of cultural resources to the public and being able to properly care for cultural resources so they can stick around for future generations to enjoy!

 Fun Fact: Ryan went to Southern Illinois University to pursue a degree in Mechanical Engineering with a minor in Robotics with the hopes of becoming a animatronics engineer.
 His goal was to potentially make real life robotic characters for movies, tv, and amusement parks like the T-Rex in the original Jurassic Park movies or the great white shark from the original JAWS movie

 Lauren is originally from Pittsburgh, then Thornton, CO but loves her current home here in Colorado Springs.
 She did her undergraduate work at CSU-Pueblo, and is working towards her Master of Public Administration at UCCS.
 She comes from a large family of educators--her desire to work with kids comes naturally.
 She is excited to build the field trip and STEM camp programs at the museum.
 She is a firm believer that it's fun to learn when the learning is fun!

 Fun fact: Lauren is an avid runner and did Cross Country and Track in school.